anishalx/passger/README.md

 ## 📋 Example
    Launch the application:

+      [NOTE:- Don't forget your master password, if you forget it, you will not be able to recover it.]

    <p align="center"><img src="https://www.imghost.net/ib/DdZGpw7QSI4nasr_1723372409.png" alt="Screenshot from 2024-08-11 16-02-24.png" width="50%" height="30%"/></p>

 <b>✨ Add a New Password</b>